dsaiztc/OSMDataWrangling/README.md

 ## 4. Auditing the data

-We are going to assume that **all the attributes except for the *tags* are going to be correct**.
+We are going to assume that **all the attributes, except for the *tags*, are going to be correct**.
 That is, the *common attributes*, the GPS positions for the *nodes* and the list of nodes for the *ways* are not going to be sanity checked.

 As we have seen before, each *tag* has a *key/value pair* referring a specific characteristic of that *node* or *way*.
 We are going to audit first the *keys*, and then we will continue with the *values*.